+1 and were animated by V. Tytla.

-- His characters can - 3.
-V. Tytla learned his craft in in the 1920s. - 3.
-Say which of the cartoons animated by Volodymyr Tytla you like most.
-Why? - 4.
-Many artists use cartoon forms to express how they feel about the world.
+2. His characters can , and

+3. V. Tytla learned his craft in in the 1920s.

+3. Many artists use cartoon forms to express how they feel about the world.
 Look at the forms and decide how you think each artist feels.
 Happy?
 Sad?
 Angry?
 Lonely?
 Upset?

-5. Write and then tell about your favourite cartoon(s) from your childhood.
+- 4. Write and then tell about your favourite cartoon(s) from your childhood.

 Mention:

 - what your favourite cartoon was about;

-what feelings it evoked;
+- what feelings it evoked;

 - why it was your favourite cartoon;

 - what it taught you.

-its main characters:
+- its main characters;